donalharrison/no1_system/docs/characters/character creation.md

 ### Experience

+#### Academic Study
+You spent years immersed in academic pursuits, studying various fields of knowledge and honing your intellect.
+This experience has made you well-educated and analytical, but it can also make you somewhat detached from the practical realities of life.

+#### Activism
+You were involved in a political movement or rebellion, fighting for a cause you believed in.
+This experience has given you a strong sense of justice and strategic thinking, but it also means you have enemies who oppose your ideals and possibly a bounty on your head.

+#### Apprenticeship
+You spent years as an apprentice, learning a trade or craft from a master.
+This experience has given you a strong foundation in a specific skill and a mentor you can rely on, but it also means you might be expected to take over the business or uphold a legacy.

+#### Artisan Craft
+You honed your skills as an artisan, creating beautiful and functional works of art or tools.
+This experience has given you a deep appreciation for craftsmanship and detail, but it might also mean you have little experience with combat or adventuring.

+#### Betrayed
+At some point in your past, someone you trusted betrayed you.
+This betrayal has made you wary and distrustful of others, always looking for hidden motives and preparing for the worst.
+You rely on your own strength and cunning to navigate the dangerous world around you.

+#### Civilian Life
+You lived a relatively peaceful and uneventful life as a civilian, focusing on day-to-day activities and relationships.
+This experience has given you a strong sense of community and practical skills, but it might also make you less prepared for the dangers of adventuring.

+#### Crime
+You have a history of engaging in criminal activities, whether as a thief, smuggler, or enforcer.
+This experience has made you street-smart and adept at underhanded tactics, but it also means you have a past that could catch up with you and enemies who may seek revenge.

+#### Exploration
+You have a background in exploring unknown territories, mapping uncharted lands, and discovering hidden secrets.
+This experience has given you a sense of adventure and keen survival instincts, but it also means you've faced countless dangers and unknown threats.

+#### Guildsman
+You were a member of a professional guild, learning specialized skills and trade secrets.
+This experience has provided you with valuable connections and expertise in a particular craft or profession, but it also means you may have obligations or rivalries within the guild.

+#### Mender
+You trained and worked as a healer, whether through magical means or traditional medicine.
+This experience has given you extensive knowledge of healing practices and a compassionate outlook, but it can also mean you've seen much suffering and loss.

 #### Hero
 Early in your life, you found yourself facing an overwhelming challenge.
 You risked your own life to save others and overcome despite the impossible odds.
 Your bravery and heroism have earned you recognition in some form.

-#### Tragedy
-Your home or community was destroyed in a cataclysmic event, leaving you one of the few survivors.
-The trauma of this loss has made you resilient and determined, always ready to face new challenges and protect what little you have left.

-#### Sole Survivor
+#### Intelligencer
-Trapped in an extreme survival situation, you had to overcome physical torments and/or psychological stresses that would have broken most people.
-You survived while  those around you fell, and now you alone are left to tell the tale.
+You worked as a spy, gathering intelligence and engaging in covert operations.
+This experience has made you skilled in stealth, deception, and analysis, but it also means you have a network of contacts and potential enemies who know your true identity.

 #### Lost Love
 You once had a deep, meaningful relationship that ended tragically.
 The loss of your loved one has left a permanent mark on you, driving you to protect those you care about fiercely while also keeping others at a distance to avoid further pain.

+#### Merchant Trade
+You worked in the bustling world of trade and commerce, dealing with merchants, negotiating deals, and traveling extensively.
+This experience has made you savvy in business and skilled at navigating diverse cultures, but it can also make you wary of deceit and cutthroat competition.

-#### Betrayed
+#### Mercenary
-At some point in your past, someone you trusted betrayed you.
-This betrayal has made you wary and distrustful of others, always looking for hidden motives and preparing for the worst.
-You rely on your own strength and cunning to navigate the dangerous world around you.
+You worked as a mercenary, taking on dangerous jobs for pay and living a life of constant risk.
+This experience has made you tough, adaptable, and skilled in combat, but it also means you have a reputation that can attract trouble and a past filled with violent encounters.

 #### Military Service
 You served in a formal military organization, gaining combat experience, discipline, and tactical knowledge.
 This experience has made you proficient in warfare and strategy, but it also comes with the memories of battles fought and comrades lost.

-#### Guild Membership
-You were a member of a professional guild, learning specialized skills and trade secrets.
-This experience has provided you with valuable connections and expertise in a particular craft or profession, but it also means you may have obligations or rivalries within the guild.

-#### Crime
-You have a history of engaging in criminal activities, whether as a thief, smuggler, or enforcer.
-This experience has made you street-smart and adept at underhanded tactics, but it also means you have a past that could catch up with you and enemies who may seek revenge.

-#### War
-You lived through a major conflict, either as a soldier, civilian, or resistance fighter.
-This experience has shaped your views on violence and survival, leaving you with scars both physical and psychological, as well as a deep understanding of the horrors of war.

-#### Civilian Life
-You lived a relatively peaceful and uneventful life as a civilian, focusing on day-to-day activities and relationships.
-This experience has given you a strong sense of community and practical skills, but it might also make you less prepared for the dangers of adventuring.

-#### Tragedy
-You experienced a significant personal tragedy, such as the loss of loved ones, a natural disaster, or a devastating betrayal.
-This experience has forged your resilience and shaped your motivations, driving you to overcome the pain of your past.

-#### Academic Study
+#### Noblility
-You spent years immersed in academic pursuits, studying various fields of knowledge and honing your intellect.
-This experience has made you well-educated and analytical, but it can also make you somewhat detached from the practical realities of life.
+You spent time in the courts of nobility, learning the intricacies of politics, diplomacy, and courtly manners.
+This experience has made you skilled in social navigation and intrigue, but it can also mean you have powerful enemies or political rivals.

+#### Nomad
+You have spent most of your life wandering from place to place, never settling down for long.
+This nomadic lifestyle has made you adaptable and resourceful, but also rootless and longing for stability.
+You value freedom and new experiences above all else.

-#### Merchant Trade
+#### Performance
-You worked in the bustling world of trade and commerce, dealing with merchants, negotiating deals, and traveling extensively.
-This experience has made you savvy in business and skilled at navigating diverse cultures, but it can also make you wary of deceit and cutthroat competition.
+You worked as an entertainer, captivating audiences with your talents in music, theater, or acrobatics.
+This experience has made you charismatic and adaptable, but it can also mean you have a public persona to maintain and the pressures of constant performance.

-#### Exploration
-You have a background in exploring unknown territories, mapping uncharted lands, and discovering hidden secrets.
-This experience has given you a sense of adventure and keen survival instincts, but it also means you've faced countless dangers and unknown threats.

 #### Religious Service
 You served in a religious order, dedicating your life to spiritual practices, rituals, and helping others.
 This experience has given you a deep sense of faith and moral guidance, but it can also mean you've encountered fanaticism or internal conflicts within the order.

-#### Noble Court
-You spent time in the courts of nobility, learning the intricacies of politics, diplomacy, and courtly manners.
-This experience has made you skilled in social navigation and intrigue, but it can also mean you have powerful enemies or political rivals.

-#### Artisan Craft
-You honed your skills as an artisan, creating beautiful and functional works of art or tools.
-This experience has given you a deep appreciation for craftsmanship and detail, but it might also mean you have little experience with combat or adventuring.

-#### Mercenary Work
-You worked as a mercenary, taking on dangerous jobs for pay and living a life of constant risk.
-This experience has made you tough, adaptable, and skilled in combat, but it also means you have a reputation that can attract trouble and a past filled with violent encounters.

-#### Healer
-You trained and worked as a healer, whether through magical means or traditional medicine.
-This experience has given you extensive knowledge of healing practices and a compassionate outlook, but it can also mean you've seen much suffering and loss.

-#### Political Activism
+#### Shadowed Past
-You were involved in a political movement or rebellion, fighting for a cause you believed in.
-This experience has given you a strong sense of justice and strategic thinking, but it also means you have enemies who oppose your ideals and possibly a bounty on your head.
+You have a mysterious or criminal past that you keep hidden from most people.
+This shadowed history has taught you valuable skills and lessons, but it also haunts you, as you fear the day it might catch up with you.
+You are constantly looking over your shoulder, ready to confront your past if necessary.

 #### Ship Crew
 You served as a member of a ship's crew, whether on a merchant vessel, pirate ship, or navy.
 This experience has given you knowledge of seamanship, navigation, and life at sea, but it also means you might have faced shipwrecks, mutinies, or naval battles.

-#### Performance
-You worked as an entertainer, captivating audiences with your talents in music, theater, or acrobatics.
-This experience has made you charismatic and adaptable, but it can also mean you have a public persona to maintain and the pressures of constant performance.

-#### Apprenticeship
-You spent years as an apprentice, learning a trade or craft from a master.
-This experience has given you a strong foundation in a specific skill and a mentor you can rely on, but it also means you might be expected to take over the business or uphold a legacy.

 #### Survivor
 You survived a catastrophic event that few others did, such as a plague, a massacre, or a natural disaster.
 This experience has made you resilient and resourceful, but it also means you carry the weight of trauma and loss.

+#### Tragedy
+You experienced a significant personal tragedy, such as the loss of loved ones, a natural disaster, or a cataclysmic event.
+This experience has forged your resilience and shaped your motivations, driving you to overcome the pain of your past and protect what little you have left.

-#### Spy
+#### War
-You worked as a spy, gathering intelligence and engaging in covert operations.
-This experience has made you skilled in stealth, deception, and analysis, but it also means you have a network of contacts and potential enemies who know your true identity.
+You lived through a major conflict, either as a soldier, civilian, or resistance fighter.
+This experience has shaped your views on violence and survival, leaving you with scars both physical and psychological, as well as a deep understanding of the horrors of war.

 ## Traits